TedHusted/awake/awake.md/awake.md

 ***

 Riding home from the office, Tessa looks up from her work.

 “Siri, why are we taking this way home?”

-“There is congestion on the El Camino Real, and we are taking an alternate route.“
+“There is congestion on the El Camino Real.
+We are taking an alternate route.“

-“Please try to make the best time possible.
+“Make the best time possible.
 Elena is home alone.”

 Tessa shakes her head and turns her attention back to her tablet.
+Well-kept city streets flash by through the window next to her.
 Tessa murmurs, “I should have taken a passenger drone.”

 ***